What Is a Product Designer? Salaries, Skills, and More

 Read some articles.
 Gain a better understanding of product design with these resources:

 Learn how to manage digital products.
-The University of Virginia's Digital Product Management is a one-month deep dive in product design, hypothesis-driven development, and agile methods.
-These skills benefit any aspiring product designer.
+The University of Virginia's Digital Product Management is a one-month deep dive into product design, hypothesis-driven development, and Agile methods.
+These skills may benefit any aspiring product designer.

 Build a foundation in UX design.
-For those who are serious about becoming product designers, Google's UX Design Professional Certificate is a smart choice.
-In six months, you'll learn necessary design thinking skills and develop a professional portfolio.
+For those who are serious about becoming product designers, Google's UX Design Professional Certificate may be a smart choice.
+This Professional Certificate is designed to teach you the necessary design thinking skills and develop a professional portfolio.

 Frequently asked questions (FAQ)